CodesbySaniya/python-practice/README.md

 * Leap Year Checker
 * Username and Password Validation
 * List Manipulation Problems
+* Reverse a List
+* Find Maximum and Minimum Elements
+* Sum and Average of List Elements

 More interview questions will be added as I continue learning.